 Chicago Style's method for citing generative AI specifies that the citation should be treated as an "acknowledgment," including the extent to which the AI has been edited or adapted.
 In-text and reference citations are both covered, with consideration to how the AI has been used in the paper and whether or not a public link can be provided.

-The MLA's guidelines for citing sources draws on a baseline of "core elements" that have been standardized to give writers a reliable way to evaluate sources and create source entries based off that evaluation.
-This method lends itself well to the emergence to new technologies such as generative AI, which are changing the way that we gather knowledge.
+The MLA's updated guidelines for citing sources on an timely baseline of "core elements" that have been standardized to give writers a reliable way to evaluate sources and create source entries.
+Examples are sourced using current AI models from OpenAI and Microsoft.

 PLAGIARISM AND HOW TO AVOID IT